 Those applying for a grant should give special attention to the Foundation’s geographic priorities, which provide the “first cut” in the initial review of a request.

 The Harry and Jeanette Weinberg Foundation has permanently broadened its geographic focus for capital grants only.

 Funding nationally (beyond the Foundation’s “hometowns”) had been restricted to grants for Older Adults and Workforce Development.
-But the Weinberg Foundation is pleased to announce that capital grants throughout the United States and Israel now will be considered in any of our program areas, subject to the Foundation’s other grantmaking criteria.
+But the Weinberg Foundation is pleased to announce that capital grants throughout the United States will be considered in any of our program areas, subject to the Foundation’s other grantmaking criteria.
 Letters of inquiry (LOI) will be received on a rolling basis.

 The maximum length for an LOI is three (3) pages.
 LOIs will be reviewed *only* if three (3) pages or less.
 LOIs exceeding three pages will not be considered.